 MXF transcoding pipeline for J2K sources

-We have implemented that software as a part of our Image & Video Processing SDK.
+We have implemented that library as a part of our Image & Video Processing SDK.
 Our customers has opportunity to utilize GPU-accelerated SDK components to boost transcoding in their applications as a part of video processing pipeline.

-Roadmap for GPU Live Transcoding
+Roadmap for Live GPU Transcoding

 CPU vs GPU Video Encoding for H.264